Semaglutide for Weight Loss in Lisle, IL

 Medically supervised semaglutide protocols, prescribed and monitored by our clinical team.
 Custom dosing, weekly check-ins, real accountability.

-Semaglutide is a GLP-1 receptor agonist FDA-approved for chronic weight management (under the brand name Wegovy) and type 2 diabetes (Ozempic, Rybelsus).
-Developed by Novo Nordisk, it is administered as a once-weekly subcutaneous injection.
+Book a Free ConsultationSemaglutide is a GLP-1 receptor agonist FDA-approved for chronic weight management and type 2 diabetes.
+It is administered as a once-weekly subcutaneous injection (with a daily oral form also available for diabetes).

-FDA approval (weight loss)June 2021
+| FDA approval (weight loss) | June 2021 |

-Typical dose range0.25 mg to 2.4 mg (titrated over months)
+| Typical dose range | 0.25 mg to 2.4 mg (titrated over months) |

 How Semaglutide Works